 4. Rebalance Your Hormones

 Hormonal acne is most often seen along the jawline and often on the neck and back.
-If this is where your finding your trouble spots to be (and often they are way worse than spots – they are boulders big enough to seal a tomb – I should know, I’m totally prone myself) it’s your clue to getting onto rebalancing your hormones.
-Generally I find that in these instances women are oestrogen dominant.
+If this is where you're finding your trouble spots to be (and often they are way worse than spots – they are boulders big enough to seal a tomb – I should know, I’m totally prone myself) it’s your clue to getting onto rebalancing your hormones.
+Generally, I find that in these instances women are estrogen dominant.
 You can read more about how to fix that here.